Issued at 7:30 AM

 As a general precaution, swimming at Sydney's oceans beaches should be avoided for up to one day after heavy rainfall or for as long as stormwater is present.
 The most obvious signs of stormwater pollution are water discolouration as well as debris in the water and on the tide line.

-Winds – Light becoming W/NW 15 to 20 km/h in the middle of the day then becoming light in the early afternoon.
+Winds – Light becoming W/NW 20 to 30 km/h in the morning, before NE sea-breezes develop near the coast in the afternoon.
+Southerly change expected around midnight.

-Rainfall – 0mm in the previous 24 hours.
+Rainfall – 2mm in the previous 24 hours

 Expected maximum temperature – 33oC